flatpak/flatpak-builder-tools/node/README.md

 Both of these cases are handled by the electron-webpack-quick-start example.

+### node-gyp and native dependencies

+Some node/electron versions are binary incompatible and require rebuilding of native node dependencies for electron.
+In offline mode, it may result in broken ABI.
+If you are seeing errors like
+`The module 'something.node' was compiled against a different Node.js version`, then pass `--electron-node-headers` option to flatpak-node-generator and set `npm_config_nodedir` to `flatpak-node/node-gyp/electron-current`.

 ### ffmpeg support

 If your app needs separate ffmpeg for matching electron version, add